Russia: From OPEC+ offender to enforcer | DW | 09.06.2020

 "In April, Urals [Russian crude] prices dropped under $10 a barrel.
 Now, that was something unseen since 1998, the last time Russia defaulted," Novikov said.
 "Obviously, that's an alarm bell in the Ministry of Finance."

-Oil and gas are a vital source of Russian government cashflow.
+Oil and gas are vital sources of Russian government cashflow.
 In 2019, proceeds from sales of oil and gas accounted for 41% of its budget revenues.

 The latest deal, which cut global supplies by almost 10%, has helped crude prices double in the past two months.
 Even though Brent crude is now trading at around $40 a barrel — a price level that Russia needs to sustain its government budgets — Moscow is of the view that the market remains fragile.